knz/programming-in-c/assignments/6_bloom/README.rst

 The input items will be provided as zero or more separate lines of text on the standard input.
 The input can be arbitrarily large: you cannot assume a maximum number of lines in the input.
-Each line of input will contain only printable characters, in particular there will be no nul character in the input.
+Each line of input will contain only printable characters, in particular there will be no nul character in the input, and will contain at most 1024 characters.

 ..
 Should we give a limit on line length?
 Or just give them the my_get_line() function from the huffman assignment?